rubymonolith/superfeature/README.md

 ## Use cases

-Here's why you should use Featureomatic:
+Here's why you should use Superfeature:

 ### Turbo app built by a solopreneur deployed to the Apple App Store

 If you're deploying a simple Rails Turbo application to the web you might have 20 features that are available for purchase, but when deployed to the Apple App Store, you have to disable certain parts of your website to comply with their draconian app store policies.
-Featureomatic could disable the features that upset Apple, like links to your support and pricing, so that your app can get approved and stay in compliance.
+Superfeature could disable the features that upset Apple, like links to your support and pricing, so that your app can get approved and stay in compliance.

 ### B2B Rails app built by a 50 person engineering team for multinational enterprises